Benjamin Ricaud

 [BIO2] Keith Smith, Benjamin Ricaud, Nauman Shahid, Stephen Rhodes, John M Starr, Augustin Ibáñez, Mario A Parra, Javier Escudero, and Pierre Vandergheynst.
 Locating temporal functional dynamics of visual short-term memory binding using graph modular dirichlet energy.
 Nature Scientific Reports, 7:42013, 2017.

-I used to work on audio applications before coming to EPFL, as an application to signal processing.
+I used to work on audio applications before coming to EPFL, as an application of more theoretical signal processing concepts.
 I studied sparse representation of audio and acoustic signals (time-frequency analysis).
 I recently came back to this topic with machine learning approaches combining signal processing.
 In a recent work, we have designed learnable filter banks inside a neural net layer [ML2].
 These are convolutional layers with parameterized kernels, where the parameters are the cut-off frequencies and shape of band pass filters.
 The advantages are that these kernels can be interpreted and the learning is faster as there a less weights to learn.
 From a different perspective, in a collaboration with Logitech, we investigate state-of-the-art AI in audio signal processing (speech and music) and focus on reducing the size of the deep networks in order to make them faster to train, more convenient for real-world audio applications and possibly more explainable [ML1,ML3].

 [ML1] Berkay Inan, Milos Cernak, Helmut Grabner, Helena Peic Tukuljac, Rodrigo CG Pena, and Benjamin Ricaud.
 Evaluating audiovisual source separation in the context of video conferencing.
 In INTER-SPEECH 2019, pages 4579–4583.
 ISCA, 2019.